 Petroleum Product Exports

-The oil majors accounted for 68.8 percent of the total exports, while the condensate export of Shell Philippines Exploration B. V. (SPEX) accounted for the remaining 31.2 percent.
+The oil majors accounted for 68.7 percent of the total exports, while the condensate and LPG exports of Shell Philippines Exploration B. V. (SPEX) and Liquigaz accounted for the remaining 31.3 percent.

 Total Petroleum Products

-More than eighty-four percent (84.2%) of the total market is credited to the combined sales of Petron Corporation, Chevron Phils., and Pilipinas Shell.
-The other industry players which include PTTPC, Total Phils., Oilink, Seaoil Corp., TWA/Filpride, Liquigaz, Petronas, Prycegas, Trisolid, Andan, Mawab and Jetti as well as the end users who directly imported part of their requirements got the remaining 15.8 percent of the market (Fig. 3).
+On the other hand, the other industry players which include PTT Philippine Corp.
+(PTTPC), Total Phils., Oilink, Seaoil Corp., TWA/Filpride, Liquigaz, Petronas, Prycegas, Trisolid, Andan, Mawab and Jetti as well as the end users who directly imported part of their requirement got 18.1 percent of the market (Fig. 3).

-Meanwhile, the local refiners (Petron Corp. and Pilipinas Shell) captured 69.8 percent of the total market demand, while 30.2 percent is credited to direct importers/distributors.
+Meanwhile, the local refiners (Petron Corp. and Pilipinas Shell) captured 68.2 percent of the total market demand, while 31.8 percent was credited to direct importers/distributors.

-In the LPG industry, Petron Corp., Chevron Phils. and Pilipinas Shell’s market shares totaled 60.8 percent while the other players obtained 39.2 percent.
-Liquigaz still got the biggest market share among the other players with a 23.7 percent share.
-Next is Total Phils. with a share of 7.5 percent (Fig. 4).
+In the LPG industry, Petron Corp. and Pilipinas Shell Petroleum Corporation’s market shares totaled 57.6 percent while the other players obtained 42.4 percent.
+Among the other LPG players, Liquigaz got the biggest market share with a 24.2 percent share, followed by Total Petroleum with a share of 9.1percent.

 OIL IMPORT BILL

-Overall, the country’s net oil import bill amounting to $7.5 billion was up by 10.4 percent from last year’s $6.8 billion.
+Overall, the country’s net oil import bill for the period amounting to $10.3 billion was higher by 35.9 percent from last year’s $7.6 billion.